 \section{Implementation}

 In this section we exemplarily illustrate efficient implementations of the reduced error correction cycle and the encoding of $\ket{0_L}$ on a neutral atom platform.
 So far, we assumed all-to-all connectivity.
 In principle, neutral atom platforms offer this kind of connectivity due to the possibility of shuttling operations.
 However, tweezer movements are slow and many shuttling operations can be avoided by carefully arranging the qubits in space.
 Furthermore, the presented protocols include multi-qubit gates like the CCCZ-gate.
-While such gates are natively available on neutral atom platforms due to the blockade mechanism \cite{Jandura2022,Pelegri2022,Evered2023}, high-fidelity multi-qubit gates have not yet been demonstrated.
-Here, we present possible implementations on a two dimensional lattice with next-nearest neighbor interactions, that do not require 4-qubit gates and at most one shuttling operation.
+While such gates are natively available on neutral atom platforms due to the blockade mechanism \cite{Jandura2022,Pelegri2022,Evered2023}, high-fidelity multi-qubit gates have not yet been realized experimentally.
+Here, we present possible implementations on a two dimensional lattice with next-nearest neighbor interactions, that require at most one shuttling operation and do not require 4-qubit gates.
 The arrangement of the atoms is shown in \cref{fig:implementation}.
 The qubits are placed such that most stabilizers can be mapped out without any additional operation.

 For correcting X-errors first all three Z-stabilizers are mapped out into the syndrome qubits (step 1 in \cref{fig:implementation} (a)).
 While the red and the blue stabilizer can be mapped out without any additional operation, the extraction of the green stabilizer requires an intermediate auxiliary qubit, to perform operations between distant qubits.
 In particular, potential errors on the data qubit in the bottom right corner of the green stabilizer are copied to the purple auxiliary qubit via a CX-gate \footnote{For simplicity, we use CX- and CCX-gates to describe the implementation of the circuits.
 However, for the numerical simulation all CX- and CCX-gates are again compiled into H-, CZ-, and CCZ-gates.}.
 Then, the error-information is transferred to the syndrome qubit via another CX-gate.